YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 Mojito Core
 ###########

-The core common functionality of Mojito runs on both server and client.
+The Mojito Core is the common functionality of Mojito that runs on both server and client.
 The core is initialized (or bootstrapped, if you will) by either the Mojito Server Runtime or the Mojito Client Runtime, as appropriate.
 Elements of the Mojito Core include, but are not limited to, the following:

 - Front Controller
 - Dispatcher